zhang-mickey/zhang-mickey.github.io/_posts/2020-08-23-NP-reduction.md

 reduction (a technique usually used to show some problem is NP-hard).
 it's useful to know a good number of different NP-complete problems:When you encounter a new problem X and want to try proving it's NP-complete,you want to show Y<=(p)X for some known NP-complete problem Y.
+4 steps for reducing (decision problem) 𝐴 to problem 𝐵.
+1. Describe the reduction itself (  i.e. the algorithm, with a call to a library for problem 𝐵)
+2. Make sure the running time would be polynomial (usually skip writing out this step).
+3. Argue that if the correct answer (to the instance for 𝐴) is YES, then our algorithm answers YES.
+4. Argue that if the correct answer (to the instance for 𝐴) is NO, then our algorithm answers NO.

 ##### NP-hard
 problem P is NP-hard if it can be reduced from all NP problems.
 - Dominating Set: reduction form **Vertex Cover**